Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Desember 2024 01.36.19 UTC
+- WIB: Rabu, 18 Desember 2024 02.21.21 UTC
-- WITA: Rabu, 18 Desember 2024 02.36.19 UTC
+- WITA: Rabu, 18 Desember 2024 03.21.21 UTC
-- WIT: Rabu, 18 Desember 2024 03.36.19 UTC
+- WIT: Rabu, 18 Desember 2024 04.21.21 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational